Integral Molten Salt Reactor: Modularity

-Reactor Pressure
+Reactor pressure

 High pressure is a cost driver for any component, as it increases both quality requirements and required materials (thickness).
-Large, high pressure components require heavy weldings and forgings that have limited availability.
+Large, high-pressure components require heavy weldings and forgings that have limited availability.
 A typical operating pressure for a pressurized water reactor (PWR) is over 150 atmospheres.
 For the IMSR, due to the low vapor pressure and high boiling point of the salt, the Core-unit operates at or near atmospheric pressure (other than a few atmospheres of pressure from the hydrostatic weight of the salt).
 This is despite the higher operating temperature.
-The results is lighter, thinner components that are easier to manufacture and modularize.
+The result is lighter, thinner components that are easier to manufacture and modularize.

-Other Markets
+Other markets

 Various non-electric applications exist that have a large market demand for energy: steam reforming, paper and pulp production, chemicals and plastics, etc. Water-cooled conventional reactors are unsuitable to most of these markets due to the low operating temperature of around 300 °C, and too large in size to match single point industrial heat needs.
 The IMSR's smaller size and higher operating temperature (around 700 °C in the reactor, up to 600 °C delivered) could potentially open up new markets in these process heat applications.
 In addition, cogeneration, the production of both heat and electricity, are also potentially attractive.

 Licensing

-Terrestrial Energy was founded in Canada in 2013 with the objective of commercialising the IMSR, and is currently working to license (in both Canada and the USA) an IMSR design with a thermal power capacity of 400 MW (equivalent to 190 MW electrical).
+Terrestrial Energy is working to license (in both Canada and the USA) an IMSR design with a thermal power capacity of 442 MW (equivalent to 195 MW electrical).

 As standard industrial grade steam turbines are proposed, cogeneration, or combined heat and power, is also possible.